AElfProject/AElf/docs-sphinx/reference/acs/acs10.md

 }
 ```

-In addition to the Profit and TokenHolder contracts, of course, you can also implement a dividend pool on your own contract.
+In addition to the ``Profit`` and ``TokenHolder`` contracts, of course, you can also implement a dividend pool on your own contract.

 ## Test

-The dividend pool, for example, is tested in two ways with the token Holder contract.
+The dividend pool, for example, is tested in two ways with the ``TokenHolder contract``.

 One way is for the dividend pool to send Donate, Release and a series of query operations;